matthewfeickert/talk-Argonne-lunch-seminar/talk.md

    - Currently deployed on [Chicago River HPC cluster](https://indico.cern.ch/event/960587/contributions/4070332/)
    - Example implementation of deployment model
 - Uses Python driver with Globus Auth Groups for authentication
-- Able to fit all models in analysis (125 signal patches) in just under 2 minutes 30 seconds
+- Able to fit all models in analysis (125 signal patches) in just over .bold[2 minutes]
    - .bold[N.B.]
 Wall time includes downloading `pyhf` pallet from HEPData, starting funcX, sending data to funcX, and fits
 - Currently CPU, but parallelization gives significant speedup
  - For working prototype, this is already a win!